Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Proof of Theorem 1

 \textbf{Lemma.} At any order $n$, every pattern that belongs to Set-2 has zero contribution.

 Proof of Lemma.
-The result holds for $n=2$ as shown above.
-Let's assume that it holds for order $n$.
-And we consider a Set-2 pattern at order $n+1$.
+The statement holds for $n=2$ as shown above.
+Assume that it holds at order $n$.
+We then consider a pattern in Set-2 at order $n+1$.
 Grouping the last $a$ with one preceding $\bar{a}$, if the remaining GVs form a Set-2 pattern at order $n$, the result vanishes by the induction hypothesis, if the remaining part is in Set-1 instead, then the pattern must necessarily be of the form